coolbluealan/ncmatholy.github.io/archive.md

 mathjax: true
 ---

-Nothing here yet; in the mean time, try your hand at a sample problem!
+Nothing here yet; in the mean time, try your hand at a couple sample problems!
+First is a classic, which might be placed at NCJMO #3 and NCMO #1:
+In a galaxy with an odd number of planets, an astronomer is sitting on each planet and observing the planet closest to him.
+If the distances between the planets are all distinct, prove that there is a planet that no one is observing.

-The following is Problem 5 from the Washington Math Olympiad (WAMO), written by one of our very own staff members.
+Next is Problem 5 from the Washington Math Olympiad (WAMO), written by one of our very own staff members.
 Although the difficulty is probably a stretch for the NC(J)MO, it could appear as an NCMO #5 if we were feeling mean :P

 Kyle is coloring squares on an infinite grid.